sammorrisdesign-zz/rothko/README.md

 Rothko
 ================

-The Sass experiment Mark Rothko could only dream of
+The CSS Filters experiment that Mark Rothko could only dream of.
+This normally lives at [rothko.me](www.rothko.me).

 ## Usage